-Although helping you to plan your dream safari to Africa’s top destinations is our core focus, we also get some enquiries that are little off the beaten track, not quite your "regular safari."
-After all, there's a whole lot more to discover in Southern Africa ...
+Although helping you to plan your dream safari to Africa's top destinations is our core focus, we also get some enquiries that are a little off the beaten track, not quite your "regular safari".
+After all, there's a whole lot more to discover in Southern Africa...

 Take Angie, for example, our oft-returning guest who has done some very different 'safaris' with us.

 In 2015, she and a friend did a Cape Town and Garden Route tour, visited Cape Point, a township and Robben Island, enjoyed a 2-day Wine Hopper pass to the local wine farms.

 Then they winged their way up to Victoria Falls for an adventure cruise and other activities in this adrenaline-junkie capital.
 After a 14-day trip, they flew on homewards.

 "My first trip to South Africa, I fell completely in love.
 So, I had to visit again, and again.
 Each trip a bit different than before.
 There is so much to do and see in this beautiful country and so many friends to be made with the loveliest people."

 Last year, she returned on her own (the Cape has clearly bitten hard) for 10 days to see the whales off Hermanus, visit some yet unvisited picturesque towns and villages in the Cape Winelands before heading off again.